 How did Xylem and BlueTech become partners in making this film?

 How is the world of water philanthropy connected?
 Was it a real challenge to get all the folks in the documentary together?

 I think everybody involved in this sector would agree, there is no silver bullet for water.
-There is no one technology that’s going to arrive that will suddenly help us to solve the crisis.
+There is no one technology that’s going to arrive that will suddenly help us to solve the global water crisis.
 It’s so situationally specific because sometimes you’re dealing with drought, sometimes you’re dealing with flooding, other times it’s a quality issue.
-The common thing was that whether we were in Chennai in India, where they were facing day zero, or Mexico City, which was sinking under its own weight, or in Kenya where they’re pulling the atmosphere to provide water for a children’s orphanage, the common denominator was that people were open to doing things differently and they were open to change.
+Whether we were in Chennai in India, where they were facing day zero, or Mexico City, which was sinking under its own weight, or in Kenya where they’re pulling the atmosphere to provide water for a children’s orphanage, the common denominator was that people were open to doing things differently and they were open to change.

 What is the biggest barrier to bringing these technologies forward?

 So, a key thing is to make them know that there is a problem.
 It is closer than you think.
 It’s quite likely that it is going to get worse because of climate change, population increase, ageing infrastructure – but also at the same time, the good news is that you can solve it.
-In some ways, willing to accept that we need to change and that perhaps it is time we considered having a reuse system in our city?
-Why can’t we go to carbon neutrality when we treat our wastewater?
-To accelerate it, I personally think that that is the biggest obstacle is what’s between our two ears.
+In some ways, willing to accept that we need to change and that perhaps it is time that we considered maybe having a reuse system in our city or considering, why can’t we go to carbon neutrality when we treat our wastewater?
+To accelerate it, I personally think that that is the biggest obstacle, is literally what’s between our two ears.
+We’re thinking constrained.

 How long did it take to make the film?

-We had about 30 to 35 days of filming, over a period of eight to nine months.
-We did some initial pilot shoots in Singapore in September 2018 but we really began in earnest in Davos in January.
-We got a call from [Matt Damon’s organisation] water.org, asking if we could be in Davos in January?”
+Well ostensibly, we had about 30 to 35 days of filming.
+That took place over a period of eight to nine months.
+We did some initial pilot shoots in Singapore in September 2018 but we really began in earnest in Davos, in January.
+We got a call from water.org, and it said, “Can you be in Davos in January?”
 We said, “Yeah, absolutely.”
-Suddenly we’re all making our way through the snowy landscapes of Switzerland.
-Then we were on the road every few weeks, really, to different continents, different countries until August.
+Suddenly we’re all making our way through the snowy landscapes of Switzerland and getting started and after we were on the road every few weeks, really, to different continents, different countries until August.
 At the same time the production had started so the guys went into the studio and they started cutting and editing from really July onwards.
 We worked, then, up until the launch in December where we added in the narration from Liam Neeson.

 Can you tell us about pitching the film to Netflix?

 What’s next for you and BlueTech Research?
-What’s next for Brave Blue World and BlueTech?
+What’s next for Brave Blue World and the Brave Blue World Foundation?

-For BlueTech, the work never stops because there’s always new innovations, new technologies, and that’s what’s exciting about it.
-I think particularly the next 10 years, if you look to 2030, you’re going to see a very interesting decade because of commitments corporations are making towards net zero, because of the SDG 6 goals, because of the imminence or the urgency of response to climate change.
-I don’t think we’re going to run out of things to look at in BlueTech and we look forward to doing that.
+For BlueTech, really, the work never stops because there’s always new innovations, new technologies, and that’s what’s exciting about it.
+I think particularly the next 10 years, if you look to 2030, you’re going to see a very interesting decade because of commitments corporations are making towards net zero, because of the SDG 6 goals, because of the imminence or the urgency of response to climate change as well.
+So, I don’t think we’re going to run out of things to look at in BlueTech and we look forward to doing that.
 As for the film, I think there is probably, perhaps, a part two, and we’d love to hear from anyone that has stories or inspirational ideas.